mrjones2014/caniuse-rs/README.md

 You can use this as an [Alfred](https://www.alfredapp.com) workflow on MacOS by downloading the `*.alfredworkflow` file from the [latest release](https://github.com/mrjones2014/caniuse-rs/releases) and double-clicking the file from Finder once downloaded.
+Most likely, after attempting to run for the first time, you will need to open MacOS System Preferences -> Security & Privacy, then click "Allow Anyway" to allow the `caniuse` executable to run.

 ## Usage